This is the multi-page printable view of this section. Click here to print.

 4. Use the step controls to control the execution of the program.
 All of these controls have a keyboard shortcut as well.

-• continue button - continue execution until the next breakpoint or the program ends.
+• resume button - Resume execution until the next breakpoint or the program ends.

 • step over button - Step Over the current line, which means evaluate the line and go to the next one.